 - an alcohol concentration of less than 0.15,

 - not exhibited impaired driving conduct.

 So let’s start with all of those assumptions, as well as assuming Minnesota laws.

 And given that most drivers travel faster than the low speed limits most of the time; let’s assume a police officer stops the driver for speeding late one Friday or Saturday.

 The police squad car take-down lights are visible in the rear-view mirror.
 Now what?

 The Police Officer Approaches the Vehicle

-Police are trained to observe all of your actions and note any that could be interpreted to support suspicion of impairment (and ignore the rest).
+We train police to observe all of your actions, and note any that could support suspicion of impairment.
+And they ignore the rest.
 At this phase these include: